ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 A few hours later, Brent set off down Hero's driveway carrying a luxury duffel bag containing Helsa's body.
-He had wrapped up the body in a garbage bag first, worried about the possiblity of the dog's bowels leaking.
+He had wrapped up the body in a garbage bag first, worried about the possibility of the dog's bowels leaking.

 It was only about a mile to the MRT station, but Brent realized it was going to be a struggle to make it there, with the bag knocking up against his thighs.